Ypsomed Insulin Pump

 - The pump, accessories and supplies can be expensive if not covered by the NHS or insurance

-- Uncommonly people may be allergic to the adhesive tape
+- Uncommonly you might be allergic to the adhesive tape

 - You need to change the inserter and infusion set every 2-3 days to keep the skin healthy and prevent infection and lipohypertrophy